Biofeedback: Exciting and Empowering Process

 blood pressure, generalized

-stress, anxiety, incontinence and insomnia.
+stress, and anxiety.

 Biofeedback is a valuable option, because it is a noninvasive process

 that can be used to train you how to manage and change troublesome

 Biofeedback involves using electronic instrumentation to